Missouri Annual State Report

 • Animal Production: animal protection and health, aquaculture, housing, manure management, preventive practices, stocking rate, watering systems, winter forage

-• Crop Production: agroforestry, application rate management, alley cropping, cover crops, crop improvement and selection, cropping systems, fertilizers, forest farming, forestry, forest/woodlot management, greenhouses, high tunnels or hoop houses, intercropping, nurseries, nutrient management, plant breeding and genetics, season extension types and construction, silvopasture, tissue analysis, varieties and cultivars, water management
+• Crop Production: agroforestry, application rate management, alley cropping, cover crops, crop improvement and selection, cropping systems, fertilizers, forest farming, forestry, forest/woodlot management, greenhouses, high tunnels or hoop houses, intercropping, nurseries, nutrient management, plant breeding and genetics, season extension, silvopasture, tissue analysis, varieties and cultivars, water management

 • Education and Training: demonstration, extension, farmer to farmer, on-farm/ranch research, participatory research, technical assistance, workshop